Marcy loves to share her wandering adventures, including her home state of Texas and the many places she's traveled.

 San Antonio's Historic Missions

-Many people may not know of the San Antonio's rich history of missions; there are five missions in or on the outskirts of the city.
+Many people may not know of San Antonio's rich history of missions; there are five missions in or on the outskirts of the city.
 Four are preserved through the San Antonio Missions National Historic Park; the fifth mission is actually the Alamo, which many people may not realize has a religious heritage as well as a political one in Texas' history.

 The history of the area's missions has a cultural impact that altered the lives of the original settlers in Texas, the American Indians.
 After attacks from the north by Apache tribes, and after deadly illnesses brought up from Mexico threatened their populations, the Native settlers in Tejas (Texas) converted to Christianity and adopted Spanish lifestyles and customs as a form of survival.